 We welcome the opportunity to report on our gender pay gap and have worked collaboratively across the sector to provide a standard and consistent approach to reporting.
-We will work with the LGMA and our colleagues in other local authorities to share learnings and best practice.programmes.
+We will work with the Local Government Management Agency and our colleagues in other local authorities to share learnings and best practice.